shurillu/CTBot/REFERENCE.md

 String   languageCode;
 ```
 where:
-+ `id` is the unique Telegram Bot user ID
++ `id` is the unique Telegram user ID
 + `isBot` tells if the user ID `id` refers to a bot (`true` value) or not (`false ` value)
 + `firstName` contains the first name (if provided) of the user ID `id`
 + `lastName` contains the last name (if provided) of the user ID `id`
 + `username` contains the username of the user ID `id`
 + `languageCode` contains the country code used by the user ID `id`

-Typically, you will use only the `id` field.
+Typically, you will use predominantly the `id` field.

 [back to TOC](#table-of-contents)
 ### `TBMessage`
-`TBMessage` data type is used to store new fetched messages.
+`TBMessage` data type is used to store new messages.
 The data structure contains:
 ```c++
 uint32_t messageID;
 TBUser   sender;